syncfusion-content/blazor-docs/blazor/pdfviewer/how-to/load-office-files.md

 }
 ```

-Add the following code in the controller.cs file in the web service project to load the microsoft office files.
+Add the following code in the controller.cs file in the web service project to load the Microsoft office files.

 ```c#
 //Post action for loading the Office products